Skip to main content

 Key Facts

-2.00 million people were in contact with mental health services, at the end of January
+• At the end of January, there were 2.04 million people were in contact with mental health services, at the end of January; the majority of these (1.34 million) were in contact with adult mental health services.

-459,546 new referrals were received, and 2.35 million care contacts were attended, during January
+• 459,546 new referrals were received into services during January, and 2.35 million care contacts were attended.

 Mental Health Services Time Series Dashboard